Diphtheria vaccine

 Travel

-If you are planning to travel to countries with a risk of diphtheria infection, ensure that you are fully vaccinated against diphtheria.
+If you're planning to travel to countries with a risk of diphtheria infection, make sure you're fully vaccinated against diphtheria.
 If more than 10 years have passed since your last dose, a booster of low dose diphtheria-containing vaccine is recommended.

 These vaccines are usually given intramuscularly (injected into a muscle) in your upper arm or thigh.
-However, if you are at high risk of bleeding, the vaccine may be given by deep subcutaneous injection (under your skin).
+However, if you're at high risk of bleeding, the vaccine may be given by deep subcutaneous injection (under your skin).

 Like all medicines, vaccines can cause side effects, although not everyone gets them.